PHP is Dead – And Why That’s a Lie You Shouldn’t Fall For

-Products coded by such programmers inevitably led to people asking the wrong question – is PHP insecure? – instead of asking the right one – where does one find a good PHP programmer?
+Products coded by such programmers inevitably led to people asking the wrong question – is PHP unsecure? – instead of asking the right one – where does one find a good PHP programmer?

 What we’re saying is that the security of your PHP-based product is only as good as the PHP developer(s) who built it.

 It also bears mentioning that most older versions of PHP are less secure and have fewer features than later versions.
 And unfortunately, a fairly large number of sites using PHP use older versions.